-A Major in Christian Studies requires the completion of the University CORE (55 hours), the Christian Studies Basic Requirements (34 hours), and a Christian Studies Emphasis (12 hours).
+A Major in Christian Studies requires the completion of the University CORE (55 hours), the Christian Studies Basic Requirements (34 hours), and a Christian Studies Emphasis (12 hours), and an Internship/Service Component.
 No minor is required for a Christian Studies major.